-13. Race Interruption
+13. RACE INTERRUPTION

-- (a) If in agreement, the Race Director, Section Chairman, Clerk of the Course and Section Secretary may decide to interrupt a Final due to adverse weather conditions.
-In the absence of one of these Committee Members, the opinion of another Committee Member should be sought. - (b) In the case of a heat being interrupted, the entire heat will be re-run. - (c) The BRCA Committee Members present, together with the Race Director, have the authority to cancel/foreshorten the meeting at their discretion.
-If a meeting has to be foreshortened, points for that meeting may be awarded on qualification positions, if the majority of Committee Members present agree.
-A minimum of three qualification rounds (with two to count) must have been completed for points to be awarded for that meeting.
-If four have been completed, the best three scores will be used. - (d) If finals have commenced, results may be based up to the point of the meeting being called short, taking into consideration an individual race being interrupted per Rule 13(e) if relevant.
-In the event that meeting points are awarded on qualification, a minimum of 4 rounds must have taken place for a meeting to have met the criteria of a result being viable. - (e) If more than half a final has been run and the race has to be stopped, the position at the time of interruption will be the result unless the computer has lost the results.
-Where necessary, the times shall be prorated based on average laptimes at the point the race is stopped, taking into account pitstops, so as to give a comparable finishing time to the other final in that "branch" of the Christmas tree format (i.e. 1/4A stops, a comparison is required to results of 1/4B). - (f) If only one side of the relevant Christmas tree format has taken place at the time of the meeting being shortened (e.g. Final A has run and not Final B or vice versa), then the results will be based on the final result where it has run, and the qualifying positions where it has not.
-To then compare the two finals, overall positions will be awarded in sequence order - i.e. 1st place in final A, 1st qualifying in Final B (or vice versa), then 2nd place in Final A, 2nd qualifying in Final B.etc
+- [a] (i) If in agreement, the Race Director, Section Chairman, Clerk of the Course and Section Secretary may decide to interrupt a Final due to adverse weather conditions.
+In the absence of one of these Committee Members, the opinion of another Committee Member should be sought. - (ii) In the case of a first aid injury or incident, the BRCA nominated first aider can request that the race be stopped to the Race referee and/or Section Chairman and/or Section Secretary. - [b] In the case of a heat being interrupted, the entire heat will be re-run. - [c] BRCA Committee Members present, together with the Race Director, have authority to cancel/foreshorten the meeting at their discretion.
+If a meeting has to be foreshortened, points for that meeting may be awarded on qualification positions, if the majority of Committee members present agree.
+A minimum of four qualification rounds (with three to count) must have been completed for points to be awarded for that meeting. - [d] If finals have commenced, results may be based up to the point of the meeting being called short, taking into consideration an individual race being interrupted per Rule 13[e] if relevant.
+The stages of the Christmas tree finals not run at that point would be based on qualification.
+In the event that meeting points are awarded on qualification, a minimum of 4 rounds must have taken place (with three to count) for a meeting to have met the criteria of a result being viable. - [e] If more than half a final has been run and the race has to be stopped, the position at the time of interruption will be the result unless the computer has lost the results.
+Where necessary, the times shall be prorated based on average lap times at the point the race is stopped, taking into account pit stops, so as to give a comparable finishing time to the other final in that "branch" of the Christmas tree format (i.e. 1/4A stops, a comparison is required to results of 1/4B). - [f] If only one side of the relevant Christmas tree format has taken place at the time of the meeting being shortened (e.g. Final A has run and not Final B or vice versa), then the results will be based on the final result where it has run, and the qualifying positions where it has not.
+To then compare the two finals, overall positions will be awarded in sequence order - i.e. 1st place in final A, 1st qualifying in Final B (or vice versa), then 2nd place in Final A, 2nd qualifying in Final B..etc

-14. Protests
+14. PROTESTS

-- (a) All protests must be made in writing to the Race Director, together with a £10.00 deposit.
-If the protest is upheld, this money will be reimbursed. - (b) Protests regarding timing results must be made within 10 minutes of the publication of the results in question.
-The protest period of 10 minutes commences when the results are published on the Results Board and announced as such. - (c) Protests regarding the legality of cars or any other concern surrounding the adherence of Sectional rules must be made in writing, together with the fee, to the BRCA Rallycross Committee. - (d) Protests regarding refereeing decisions are not permitted as the referee's decision is indisputable.
+- [a] All protests must be made in writing to the Race Director, together with a £10.00 deposit.
+If the protest is upheld, this money will be reimbursed. - [b] Protests regarding timing results must be made within 10 minutes of the publication of the results in question.
+The protest period of 10 minutes commences when the results are published on the Results Board and announced as such. - [c] Protests regarding the legality of cars or any other concern surrounding the adherence of Sectional rules must be made in writing, together with the fee, to the BRCA Rallycross Committee. - [d] Protests regarding refereeing decisions are not permitted as the referee's decision is indisputable.

-15. Penalties
+15. PENALTIES